 Simple Learning Curve

-Compared to Angular, Vue is a relatively easier framework to learn and absorb.
+Compared to Angular, Vue is a relatively more straightforward framework to learn and absorb.
 Its development concepts are easy to understand, thus allowing you to develop large projects efficiently.
 It takes the best of both React and Angular.

 Simple Integration

-Vue is easily integrable and is also used for making applications and adding components to existing apps.
+Vue is easily integrable and used to make applications and add components to existing apps.
 Moreover, it offers libraries to facilitate this process.

 Documentation

-The extensive documentation of features and capabilities in Vue makes its development process easy to learn.
-This great feature also empowers your developers with hands-on information about key Vue tools, concepts, and features.
+The extensive documentation of Vue’s features and capabilities makes its development process easy to learn.
+This great feature also gives developers hands-on information about key Vue tools, concepts, and features.

 Reactivity

-The Composition API is a new feature in Vue3 which enables the use of a new API in every piece of code, including Vanilla JS and other frameworks using the Vue library.
+The Composition API is a new feature in Vue3 that enables a new API in every piece of code, including Vanilla JS and other frameworks using the Vue library.

 Language Barrier

 Vue’s largest market is China.
 Thus, Chinese Vue developers make many new packages and use their native language for documentation.
-This leads to problems for English-speaking developers as most of the research as well as knowledge is in Chinese language.
+This leads to problems for English-speaking developers as most of the research and knowledge is in Chinese.
 Nevertheless, this problem is slowly fading as the language barrier crumbles in the wake of growing Vue communities in the West.

 Over-flexibility